-- (b) There are no dues in respect of income-tax, sales-tax, wealth tax, service tax, duty of customs, duty of excise, value added tax and cess that have not been deposited with the appropriate authorities on account of any dispute. - The Company has no dues payable to a financial institution or a bank or debenture-holders during the (viii) year.
-Accordingly, the provisions of clause 3(viii) of the Order are not applicable. - The Company did not raise any money by way of initial public offer or further public offer (ix) (including debt instruments) and term loans during the year.
-Accordingly, the provisions of clause 3(ix) of the Order are not applicable. - According to the information and explanations given to us, no fraud by the Company or on the Company by its officers or employees has been noticed or reported during the course of our audit - According to the information and explanations give to us and based on our examination of the (xi)records of the Company, the Company has paid/provided for managerial remuneration in accordance with the requisite approvals mandated by the provisions of section 197 read with Schedule V to the Act. - In our opinion and according to the information and explanations given to us, the company is not a (xii) Nidhi company.
-Accordingly, paragraph 3(xii) of the order is not applicable. - According to the information and explanations given to us and based on our examination of the (xiii) records of the Company, transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the Ind AS financial statements as required by the applicable accounting standards. - According to the information and explanations given to us and based on our examination of the (xiv) records of the Company, private placement of shares has been made as per the provisions of Sec.
-42 of the Companies Act, 2013 and the amount so raised has been utilized for the purpose for which the funds were raised. - According to the information and explanations given to us and based on our examination of the (xv) records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him.
-Accordingly, paragraph 3(xv) of the Order is not applicable.
+- (b) There are no dues in respect of income-tax, sales-tax, wealth tax, service tax, duty of customs, duty of excise, value added tax and cess that have not been deposited with the appropriate authorities on account of any dispute. - (viii) The Company has no dues payable to a financial institution or a bank or debenture-holders during the year.
+Accordingly, the provisions of clause 3(viii) of the Order are not applicable. - The Company did not raise any money by way of initial public offer or further public offer (ix)(including debt instruments) and term loans during the year.
+Accordingly, the provisions of clause 3(ix) of the Order are not applicable. - (\mathbf{x}) According to the information and explanations given to us, no fraud by the Company or on the Company by its officers or employees has been noticed or reported during the course of our audit - (xi) According to the information and explanations give to us and based on our examination of the records of the Company, the Company has paid/provided for managerial remuneration in accordance with the requisite approvals mandated by the provisions of section 197 read with Schedule V to the - (xii) In our opinion and according to the information and explanations given to us, the company is not a Nidhi company.
+Accordingly, paragraph 3(xii) of the order is not applicable. - According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the Ind AS financial statements as required by the applicable accounting standards. - According to the information and explanations given to us and based on our examination of the records of the Company, private placement of shares has been made as per the provisions of Sec.
+42 of the Companies Act, 2013 and the amount so raised has been utilized for the purpose for which the funds were raised.